kiranwood/LHL-SQL-Project/starting_with_questions.md

 ### Answer:

-The top selling product in The United States is Nest® Learning Thermostat 3rd Gen-USA - Stainless Steel with 7 separate sales.
+The top selling product in the United States is Nest® Learning Thermostat 3rd Gen-USA - Stainless Steel with 7 separate sales.
 The rest only have one product with one sale.
 Austrailia's top product is the Nest® Cam Indoor Security Camera - USA.
 Canada has a tie with the Google Men's 3/4 Sleeve Raglan Henley Grey and Google Men's  Zip Hoodie.
 Israel top product is the Nest® Protect Smoke + CO Black Wired Alarm-USA and Switzerland's is the YouTube Men's 3/4 Sleeve Henley.

+# Dont Forget to Add